sanoelle/ecommerce-website/outerwear/eyewear/eyewear-2.md

 ---
 layout: products
 type: eyewear
-title: Eyewear 2
+title: Anna
 price: $20
-image: outerwear/eyewear/sample-image.jpg
+image: outerwear/eyewear/eyewear-2.jpg
 ---

-Jane's Pearls are an excellent accesory to any outfit.
-They can be worn for a variety of occasions as well as in the everyday.
-They are a staple item for ones accesory wardrobe.
+This pair of classic sunglasses provide style and sun-protection.
+Their UV resistant lenses are ideal for sun-filled days and their patterned rim will add subtle contrast to any outfit.